Seeing Space and Motion: Enhancing Latent Actions with Geometric and Dynamic Awareness for Vision-Language-Action Models: Evaluations

 We evaluate our approach on the CALVIN~\cite{mees2022calvin} benchmark, which consists of 34 distinct manipulation tasks defined by open-ended language instructions, ranging from simple pick-and-place to complex articulated object manipulation.
 The benchmark utilizes a Franka Panda robotic arm across four tabletop environments.
-For our experiments, we adopt the most challenging evaluation setting: policies are trained on demonstration data from environments A, B, and C, and then undergo zero-shot evaluation in the unseen environment D. The policy's generalization is rigorously tested on 1,000 unique instruction chains, each requiring the completion of five consecutive tasks.
-As presented in Table 1, the results on this demanding CALVIN ABC-D benchmark show that SSM-VLA achieves top performance, outperforming a wide array of existing methods.
+For our experiments, we trained policies on demonstration data from environments A, B, and C, and then undergo zero-shot evaluation in the unseen environment D. We utilized no-language-instruction data to pretrain our model following methods in Seer~\cite{tianpredictive}.
+The policy's generalization is rigorously tested on 1,000 unique instruction chains, each requiring the completion of five consecutive tasks.
+We utilized all of three types of signals (static camera, gripper camera and proprioceptive state) as input to achieve best performance.
+As presented in Table 1, the results on this demanding CALVIN ABC-D benchmark show that SSM-VLA achieves top performance.